diegomarquez/game-builder/README.md

 - Figure out how to use r.js

-- Start a simple game
+- Do a simple game and get this over with for fucks sake!

 #### [This is the prototype game][tirador] which spurred the creation of this project.